ayush0O7/AI-Test-Case-Generator/README.md

-# OpenAI API Quickstart - Python example app

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+# APP MADE USING GPT-3.5 OPEN AI APIs

+This is an application that generates detailed test cases given the requirements of an application.
+It can either be given the URL containing the requirements of an application or the requirements in plain text.

 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.

 ## Setup